 LocationClifton Hill, Australia

-From the architect.
+Text description provided by the architects.
 A creative combination of an inner city Victorian cottage of heritage significance with contemporary design and sustainable building practice is the result of a successful collaboration between client, architect and builder.

 The brief aimed to preserve and restore the rundown Victorian to its former glory whilst creating a contemporary addition that inspired a creative life for a 21st Century family.

 Architecture is about designing and creating spaces for people to live an enhanced aesthetic life.
 This is accomplished through an efficient and functional arrangement of space and utilities while encouraging an expressive and creative lifestyle.
 The main objective with the Clifton Hill House was to create a home that both shelters and enhances the daily living of the clients for now and generations to come.

 The primary function of providing shelter to a family of four that embraces and respects the environment while protecting and sheltering the clients from the harsh elements has resulted in a building that can honestly call itself “green”.
 The house has been designed to efficiently use valuable resources such as water and energy by employing the following strategies;

 A 20,000 underground water tank has been installed to allow for water catchment which is used for gardening, laundry and toilet flushing

 Solar heat minimization through static & retractable sun canopies

 Paint – “Cool Colour” paint technology by “Resene” used to reflect the suns heat